moj-analytical-services/splink/docs/topic_guides/evaluation/clusters/overview.md

 ### What does cluster quality look like for you?

 The extent of cluster evaluation efforts and what is considered 'good enough' will vary greatly with linkage use-case.
-You might already have gold standard, labelled data or quality assured outputs from another model which define a clear benchmark for cluster quality.
+You might already have labelled data or quality assured outputs from another model which define a clear benchmark for cluster quality.

-Domain knowledge is also very instructive for guiding evaluation efforts and setting expectations of what is considered reasonable or good.
-For example, you might already know that a large cluster (containing say 100 nodes) is suspicious for a your deduped dataset.
+Domain knowledge can also set expectations of what is deemed reasonable or good.
+For example, you might already know that a large cluster (containing say 100 nodes) is suspicious for a your deduplicated dataset.

-However, you may also have little or no clear idea of what good quality clusters look like for your linkage.
+However, you may also have little or no knowledge about the data or a clear idea of what good quality clusters look like for your linkage.

-Whatever level of prior expectation, this topic guide is designed to help users develop a better understanding of their clusters and help focus quality assurance efforts to get the best out of their linkage models.
+Whatever the starting point, this topic guide is designed to help users develop a better understanding of their clusters and help focus quality assurance efforts to get the best out of their linkage models.

-What this topic guide includes...
+## What this topic guide contains:

+* An introduction to the graph metrics currently available in Splink and how to apply them to linked data
+* A how-to guide on computing graph metrics in Splink

 <hr>
 <br>